-The first phase will include removal of lime treatment unit, and ARD treatment ponds (also sometimes referred to as settling ponds).
+The first phase will include removal of lime treatment system, and ARD lime treatment ponds (also sometimes referred to as settling ponds) illustrated on Figure 10.
 Total area is 1.1 acres.
 The lime silo and all related lime treatment equipment will be removed from the site.
 Closure of the ARD treatment ponds includes removal of the upper portions of the HDPE liners, and regrading and vegetation of the pond area, and installation of stormwater control measures.
 The bottom and a 1-ft height of liner will be left in place in order to capture any seepage water that infiltrates the regraded soil cover.
 After the upper portion of liner is removed, regrading will commence using the soil immediately surrounding the ponds and lime treatment unit.
+Based on results from nearby monitoring well drilling, there is significant thickness of un-contaminated sulfide-free soil and colluvium.
+A minimum of 18 in. of soil cover will be placed over the reclaimed areas.
 Mulch from the stockpile located northeast of the Office/Maintenance shop building will be applied to the regraded area.
+A reclamation plan will be submitted to the MMD and NMED for approval 30 days prior to commencing the ARD treatment facility reclamation.